 Sometimes the machinists here execute brilliantly, sometimes they fail tragically.
 The machinists who have a high execution rate are paid higher than the machinist with a low execution rate.
 The difference between the two is that the high paid executioner changes one variable at a time in their problem solving while the other becomes lost changing multiple variables at once.

-Most managers, VPs, and executives refuse to accept these facts, making grave errors in forcing their teams to the brink of cerebral meltdown by rolling the dice to solve all the variables at once in an unreasonable amount of time.
+Most managers, VPs, and executives refuse to accept these facts, making grave errors in forcing their teams to the brink of a cerebral meltdown by rolling the dice to solve all the variables at once in an unreasonable amount of time.

 Axiom 3: Though not obvious, develop effective people skills.